 Sri Lankan pineapple curry

-I do not cook Sri Lankan recipes often enough, it is one of my favourite cuisines.
-I love the combination of herbs, lemongrass, pandanus, and a unique blend of spices, that make this cuisine so distinct.
+I do not often cook Sri Lankan recipes, but it is one of my favourite cuisines.
+I love the unique blend of herbs, lemongrass, and pandanus that makes this cuisine so distinct.

-Pandanus leaf, also called screwpine leaf, is a distinctive flavour in Sri Lankan cuisine.
+Pandanus leaf, called screwpine leaf, is a distinctive flavour in Sri Lankan cuisine.
 The thin leaves add more of an aroma than a strong flavour.
 It is a mild flavour, one that you miss when absent.
-It is used in many cuisines in Southeast Asia, including Thai, Malay and Vietnamese.
+It is used in many Southeast Asian cuisines, including Thai, Malay and Vietnamese.
 It can be added to curries as in this dish and used as a wrapper, like a banana leaf, for grilled meats.
 It is not available in the grocery store in India, so I have to grow my own.

-This is a wonderful and simple to make curry with the perfect balance of flavours.
-The curry flashes with sweet and tart from the pineapple to start, but transitions to mild lemongrass and spices on the after palate.
+This is an excellent and simple-to-make curry with the perfect balance of flavours.
+The curry flashes with sweet and tart from the pineapple to start but transitions to mild lemongrass and spices on the after palate.
 Light, beautiful and creamy from the coconut, this is a distinct and delicious curry that deserves seconds or even thirds.

 Ingredients: